rkirk903/MCA-2024/README.md

 > **Task 2: Perform basic analysis of your 3 tracks in SonicVisualizer**

-Below see a portion of my sonic visualiser outpu for my three chosen pieces .
+Below see a portion of my sonic visualiser output for my three chosen pieces .
 * **TOP**: Waveform
 - **BOTTOM**: Spectogram